Social Media Guidelines and Best Practices

 Winthrop University encourages the use of social media to help deliver our messages effectively to a variety of audiences.
 To achieve this, each department or university unit should have a plan for maintaining its chosen social media platform(s) on an infinite, sustainable basis.

-All institutional pages should have a full-time person (preferably not solely student workers or graduate assistants) designated as the administrator(s) for social media.
+All institutional pages must have a full-time person (not temporary positions and/or student workers) designated as the administrator(s) for social media.
 Accounts should be connected with an official Winthrop University email address.
 Departments and units should consider their messages, audiences, and goals when designing social media sites, as well as a strategy for keeping information on these sites up-to-date.

 Guidelines and Best Practices